Home | About Us | Testimonials | Privacy | Affiliates | FAQ Bookmark Us | Tell a Friend

 If you're an athlete or a bodybuilder, increased protein intake is essential.

-It's critical for post-work out recovery and anabolism (see Journal of the International Society of Sports Nutrition 2007, 4:18) and it stimulates muscle-protein synthesis (see Am J Physiol Endocrinol Metab 292: E71-E76, 2007).
+Protein is critical for post-work out recovery and anabolism (see Journal of the International Society of Sports Nutrition 2007, 4:18) and it stimulates muscle-protein synthesis (see Am J Physiol Endocrinol Metab 292: E71-E76, 2007).

-One popular source of protein—whey protein—has been shown to trigger the release of insulin, a critical factor for muscle growth.
+One popular source of protein — whey protein — has been shown to trigger the release of insulin, a critical factor for muscle growth.

 Casein protein, another milk based protein, has been shown to have anti-catabolic properties—that is, it reduces muscle protein breakdown (see PNAS December 23, 1997 vol. 94 no. 26 14930-14935).